OfficialPingu/27ur6er53bhwphg71b80/KurtsTable.md

 When I encrypt the text "this is some experimental text" using the password "password", I will get "9p8.r4 )@w5xr0/01z8582.l8%,xe@" in return.

+Imagine this table as a cartesian plane, where each cell is a coordinate.
+Having X values from 0-7, and Y values from 0-7.
+Every combination of these coordinates has a character in the alphabet provided.

-Using the table aid link I provided above, I can convert this string into a set of coordinates, as such;
+Using the table aid link I provided above, I can convert this string into a set of coordinates on this cartesian plane, as such;

 16 23 75 36 43 35 26 67 76 24 45 34 43 64 77 64 74 54 75 45 75 15 36 52 75 37 46 34 51 76